naofumi/react-router-vite-rails/README.md

 Configure the following files to run in SPA mode.
 This will set up the development server proxy, and move files to Rails' `public` directory on build.
-Also, set up the Ruby rake tasks for running the development server and building assets.
+You will additionally need to set up the Ruby rake tasks for running the development server and building assets.
 The comments in the following files inside the current repository should guide you.

 * `frontend-react-router/react-router.config.ts`